 When I got to his house that day, he was the only one there, and he let me in and we sat at the kitchen table and he began to tell me what was going on.
 The first thing I noticed after we got to talking was that he lit up a smoke.
 I remember telling myself, that was odd.
 Not long into the story, he got up from the table and pulled a bottle out of his cupboard and proceeded to pour a glass of whiskey for himself.
 He sat down at the table and lit up another smoke as he sipped on his whiskey.
 I am sure you are getting the picture.
 My friend had never drank in front of me, let along whiskey, and I had never seen him light up to cigarettes within about 10 minutes of each other.
 During my hour or so visit, he had his one glass of whiskey and 7 cigarettes.
 I knew right then that the stress and worry of loosing his job and not knowing what he was going to do, was causing him to increase his normal comfort habit to a full blown addiction.
 I won’t bore you with the rest of my friends story, but he did seek counseling and today has a great job, and actually doesn’t smoke anymore.

 The point to my story and this post is that I realized my Diet Coke addiction was due in large part by stress.
 I mentioned early in my story that I did not intend to drink 7-8 cans a day for all those years, it just happened.
 When looking back today, the stress I had at work was the main culprit is feeding my need for Diet Coke.
-Of course, I don’t have the job today, but back then, Diet Coke seemed to get me through the day.
+Of course, I don’t have that job today, but back then, Diet Coke seemed to get me through the day.
 Gradually my addiction became stronger, I drank more and more each day, trying to maintain it’s effect, until it finally became the addiction I share in my story.
 Stress can cause people to do many things that later in life they might regret.

 Maybe your addiction is not Diet Coke, maybe regular pop, coffee, tea, unhealthy energy drinks, and so forth.
 Think back to when you started consuming your addicting beverage, can you place an event that might have caused you to start drinking it, or maybe you can remember the time when the amount you drink started to increase, was there something in your life that might have caused that.
 I think you will find that something caused you stress in your life and the side effect of that was the addiction you face today.

-Thanks for all the great comments and support,
+Thanks for all the great comments,